 Where an employee suspected of having breached the Code moves, with the agreement of the agency heads, before the misconduct action is resolved, the gaining agency may initiate an investigation in accordance with its s.15(3) procedures.
 When an employee moves to a different agency, the procedures of the original agency no longer apply to them, and the gaining agency needs to start its own investigation into the matter under its s.15(3) procedures.

 It would be open to the head of the gaining agency to use information and any assessment conducted by the original agency in undertaking a misconduct investigation.
-Regulation 9.2 of the PS Regulations allows the original agency to disclose information to the gaining agency where it is relevant to an agency head’s employer powers, including a misconduct investigation in the gaining agency.
+Section 103of the PS Regulations allows the original agency to disclose information to the gaining agency where it is relevant to an agency head’s employer powers, including a misconduct investigation in the gaining agency.

 Where an employee moves after a finding of a breach, but before the imposition of a sanction, it is not necessary for a fresh investigation and breach determination to be carried out under the gaining agency’s s.15(3) procedures, unless the procedures require otherwise.